-H.R.
-8791, the "Department of Homeland Security Reform Act of 2020" As Introduced by Chairman Bennie G. Thompson (D-MS)
+The "Department of Homeland Security Reform Act of 2021" As Introduced by Chairman Bennie G. Thompson (D-MS)

 The Department of Homeland Security (Department or DHS) was established in the wake of the September 11 terrorist attacks with the goal of enhancing the nation's preparedness and response to the threats we face.
-Over the past four years, President Trump has used DHS as a political tool to execute his cruel immigration and border agenda in ways that have caused DHS operational and reputational damage.
-At this critical juncture, DHS needs to be reformed to bolster accountability and transparency to the American people and ensure that the wide range of missions within its purview are addressed.
+Throughout his term, President Trump used DHS as a political tool to execute his cruel immigration and border agenda in ways that caused DHS operational and reputational damage.
+DHS needs to be reformed to bolster accountability and transparency to the American people and ensure that the wide range of missions within its purview are addressed.

 Following the 9/11 terrorist attacks, Congress enacted the Homeland Security Act of 2002 (Public Law 107-296) that consolidated 22 diverse agencies and bureaus into one Department - DHS.
-Nearly 18 years later, the Department has evolved to encompass new missions, including:
+More than 18 years later, the Department has evolved to encompass new missions, including: